victor0989/Quantum-Phenomena-at-Galactic-Boundaries/README.md

 # Quantum Horizons: Modeling Extreme Galactic Phenomena in Computational Physics
 (Black Holes in higher dimensions across quantum holograms with the form of circuits and new quantum hamiltonian channels)

----

-# Tools used to work with algorithms and circuits in cryogenics conditioins before dark matter or signal detection with quantum research:
+# Tools used to work with algorithms and circuits in cryogenics conditions before dark matter or signal detection with quantum research:

 Example: Qiskit-metal from qiskit metal import designs, draw, MetalGUI